 - 1Mazda MX-30 reviewThe MX-30 is a stylish and unorthodox choice in the small electric car market.
 It’s fun to drive and decent value, but limited range will put some off

-- 4Interior, design and technologySharp looks and unusual trim materials help the Mazda MX-30 stand out.
-Technology levels are high but some elements require acclimatisation.
+- 4Interior, design and technologySharp looks and unusual trim materials help the Mazda MX-30 stand out, while technology levels are high

-- 5Practicality, comfort and boot spaceThe unusual rear door arrangement in the MX-30 adds little in the way of practicality and rear legroom is tight.
-At least there’s a large boot.
+- 5Practicality, comfort and boot spaceThe unusually-styled MX-30 adds little in the way of practicality and rear legroom is tight, but at least there’s a large boot

 - 6Reliability and safetyMazda has equipped the MX-30 with a range of safety systems, contributing to a top 5-star score from Euro NCAP